Private Swimming Pools, Spas and Fences

 What is the role of your Local Government?

-What are the owners and occupiers responsibilities?
-It is the owner’s responsibility to ensure that a pool security barrier is compliant at all times.
+It is the owner’s responsibility to ensure that a pool and spa fence/safety barrier is installed and maintained compliant at all times.
 This responsibility also extends to occupants of land where are a pool is situated.
-Owners must allow for a minimum of 1 pool barrier inspection every 4 years by a local government authorised person.

 What documents do I need for my Building Application?